Hhbecker/LynxFileEncryption/README.md

 # To Do
-* save assembly vs C code time for 3 trials in script files (rename and move typescript files in between each run)
+* make a typescript of the output of a shorter quote (and include it in the test file)
-* make a test directory with a test txt and binary file
+* make a secret message binary file in test files
 * finish readme explanations

 The Lynx file encryption system dgitizes the OTP encryption technqiue to efficiently and reliably encrypt sensitive text data.
 I created this application while learning about different encryption strategies, their strengths, and their weaknesses.
 I got curious about encryption after realizing I didn't know how the icloud keychain stored my passwords and other sensitive information.
 This project is really just a proof of concept and a learning exercise.
 I did not spend too long on any one feature so there are several weaknesses which I'll discuss later.
 I've included my design plans, an explanation of my impelmentation, example input/output, and notes on what I learned during the process.
 I hope you enjoy!